andrefz-dania/name-tracker/README.md

 This application is still in very early development, with only the basics implemented

+# Installation

+## Windows
+Dowload the installer and run it.
+Upon completion, you should now have a start menu shortcut to launch CaraBace

+## Linux
+Native distribution is a work in progress
+Follow the development instructions and run the build command for your OS - install the resulting package (untested)

+## Mac
+Native distribution is a work in progress
+Follow the development instructions and run the build command for your OS - install the resulting package (untested)

+# Development Progress
-## Implemented Features
+## Implemented

+### Core
+- Create characters
+- Edit characters
+- Delete characters
-- quickly search though all your characters
+- Import/export characters to JSON
-- add characters to the list, and enter their details, such as location, occupation, species, and more.
-- multiplatform support (untested)
+- Run on Windows, Linux or Mac (untested)
+- Hotkeys (partial)

+### Sorting
-- edit characters
+- Seach all characters
-- sort by column
+- Filter each column ascending or descending
+- Persist search and sorting between screens

+### UI
 - toggle list style
-- search hotkey
+- dark & light themes
-- toggle columns
+- toggle columns on/off

-## Planned features
+## Planned
 - markdown editing
 - deep search
 - favourites
 - quickly swap character status from the search list
-- persist search and scroll location between screens
+- persist scroll location
 - add images to each character
 - character tags
 - pinned lists/tags